-The requirements of [1.4.2] generally apply with the following relaxation on the number of fire pumps to be provided:
+The requirements of [1.4.2] generally apply with:

-- ships of 1000 gross tonnage and upwards having operating service limited to 6 nautical miles from the shore: - at least two fire pumps (one is to be an independently driven and the other may be driven by the main propulsion engine); - c) ships of 200 gross tonnage and upwards but under 1000 gross tonnage engaged in national voyages or having operating service limited to 20 nautical miles from the shore, ships of 1000 gross tonnage and upwards having operating service limited to 3 nautical miles from the shore and ships of less than 500 gross tonnage but of 200 gross tonnage and upwards engaged in international voyages: - at least one independently driven fire pump; - d) ships of less than 200 gross tonnage and sailing ships of any gross tonnage engaged in international or national voyages or classed for any other more restricted service: - at least one fire pump, which may be driven by the main propulsion engine or be a hand pump.
+- 1. the following relaxation on the number of fire pumps to be provided: - a) ships of 1000 gross tonnage and upwards having operating service limited to 6 nautical miles from the shore: - at least two fire pumps (one is to be an independently driven and the other may be driven by the main propulsion engine); - b) ships of 200 gross tonnage and upwards but under 1000 gross tonnage engaged in national voyages or having operating service limited to 20 nautical miles from the shore, ships of 1000 gross tonnage and upwards having operating service limited to 3 nautical miles from the shore and ships of less than 500 gross tonnage but of 200 gross tonnage and upwards engaged in international voyages: - at least one independently driven fire pump; - c) ships of less than 200 gross tonnage and sailing ships of any gross tonnage engaged in international or national voyages or classed for any other more restricted service: - at least one fire pump, which may be driven by the main propulsion engine or be a hand pump. - 2. the following relaxation on the capacity of pump(s) to be provided: - a) ships of less than 500 gross tonnage engaged in unrestricted navigation: - the total capacity of the main fire pump(s) needs not to exceed 25 m3/h and is not to be less than: